ChrisMayfield/cspogil/CS1/Act01/README.md

 # Instructor's Guide

-This activity is designed for the first week of CS1.
+This activity is designed for the first day/week of CS1.
 There are no prerequisites.

 **Content Learning Objectives**